peterjunpark/ROCm/docs/about/include/core-sdk-components-aggregated-changelog.md

 ##### Resolved issues

-- Fixed possible incorrect results for multi-dimensional real transforms with small lengths (e.g., smaller than 128) along the two fastest-varying dimensions.
+- Fixed possible incorrect results for multi-dimensional real transforms with small lengths (for example, smaller than 128) along the two fastest-varying dimensions.

 #### **ROCgdb** (16.3)

 ##### Added

-- Dumping core of AMD GPU programs with the "gcore" command is now significantly faster, particularly for kernels that use small amounts of VRAM.
+- Dumping core of AMD GPU programs with the `gcore` command is now significantly faster, particularly for kernels that use small amounts of VRAM.
-- New "catch hiperr" command that stops the inferior when a HIP API call returns an error.
+- New `catch hiperr` command that stops the inferior when a HIP API call returns an error.
 The convenience variable `$_hiperr` holds the error code at the catchpoint.

 #### **rocJPEG** (1.6.0)